If online privacy is something you care about for you or your kids or the world, for that matter, I have some information to share with you.

 What Does All this Hold for the Future of Our Children?

 Hard to Know.
 We’re in uncharted territory when it comes to kids growing up and entering adulthood with an entire dossier of their life digitally collected and potentially exposed.
-Between Gmail recording every typed (or erased) word, Facebook saving all posts and doing who knows what with posts that are written, but not published and the ability to instantly see where they’ve been and who they are with via facial recognition and add to that all the information that’s saved online, Report Cards, Little League stats, family photos and events shared on parents social pages, etc. So much information.
+Between Gmail recording every typed (or erased) word, Facebook saving all posts and doing who knows what with posts that are written, but not published.
+Social platforms enabling facial recognition tracking and archiving plus all the reams of information that’s saved online –think about it: report cards, Little League stats, family photos and events shared on parents social pages, etc. all of it instantly identifiable to a child’s name.

 Missteps, rites of passage, potentially damaging words said to a child or about them or by them in an online server environment, all have the potential to be recorded, saved and archived and then reviewed.